sigsum/sigsum/doc/design.md

 constrained environments.
 Signed and logged data can be (de)serialized using
 	[Trunnel](https://gitlab.torproject.org/tpo/core/trunnel/-/blob/main/doc/trunnel.md),
 or "by hand" in many modern programming languages.
-This is the only parsing that a verifier is required to support.
+This is the only parsing that an end-user is required to support.
 Signers, monitors, and witnesses additionally need to interact with a sigsum log's ASCII HTTP(S)
         [API](https://git.sigsum.org/sigsum/tree/doc/api.md).

 ## 2 - Threat model
 We consider a powerful attacker that gained control of a signer's signing and release infrastructure.
-This covers a weaker form of attacker that is able to sign data and distribute it to a subset of isolated verifiers.
+This covers a weaker form of attacker that is able to sign data and distribute it to a subset of isolated end-users.
 For example, this is essentially what the FBI requested from Apple in the San Bernardino case
 	[\[FBI-Apple\]](https://www.eff.org/cases/apple-challenges-fbi-all-writs-act-order).
 The fact that signing keys and related infrastructure components get